knwang/reaction/docs/build_notes.md

 3. Create two `<Route>` expressions for `/cards/:cardId`.
 One would render the board, and the other would render the card.

 ### 1.8.1.
 Thoughts
-\\#1 introduces some logic requirements making sure the `Card` component has a board (or can retrieve it from the API) so that it can be rendered.
+#1 introduces some logic requirements making sure the `Card` component has a board (or can retrieve it from the API) so that it can be rendered.

-\\#2 introduces similar requirements, but inverted.
+#2 introduces similar requirements, but inverted.
 The `Board` component has to know how to retrieve the card so it can be displayed.

-\\#3 introduces a unique requirement that it has to be able to figure out what board to display based only on having the data for a single card.
+#3 introduces a unique requirement that it has to be able to figure out what board to display based only on having the data for a single card.

 ### 1.8.2.
 Decisions

-\\#1 and #2 are asking for trouble since in order to render the component we want, it has to be rendered through another card.
+#1 and #2 are asking for trouble since in order to render the component we want, it has to be rendered through another component.
 This is a potential maintenance nightmare and not good pattern in general.

 I decided to go with #3.
-That is because each component can be told to render itself and the rendering is not co-dependent (although part of the logic in `Board` is, as it needs to retrieve itself through a card).
+That is because each component can be told to render itself and the rendering is not co-dependent (although part of the logic in `Board` is, as it needs to retrieve itself using a card id).

-The data structure I had used on the API server up till this point was “Board has_many Lists, List has_many cards”.
+The data structure I had used on the API server up 'til this point was “Board has_many Lists, List has_many cards”.
 Because of this, my next problem arose.
-How do I get the board one through a card’s data?
+How do I get the board through a card’s data?
 That answer seemed to be simple: look through the lists for the one the card belongs to, then grab the board that list belongs to.

 There is a caveat though.
 If the board hasn’t been loaded, we don’t have the board’s lists.
 That means we won’t find the card’s list when we look, which means I *couldn’t* find the board using only the card data.